 You’ll gain an understanding of Economics while taking an Accountancy course that is accredited by all the major British accountancy bodies and provides exemptions from some core professional examinations.

 You’ll study the core elements of Economics as well as the key areas in Accounting and Finance, such as analysis and the preparation of information for reporting requirements.
-You will begin your degree with modules including an Introduction to Accounting and Finance and the Principles of Economics.
-In your second and third years, you will study subjects such as the Principles of Financial Accounting; Managerial Economics; an Introduction to Econometrics, and Accounting Information Systems, and Auditing and the Principles of Finance.
+You will begin your degree with modules including an Introduction to Accounting and Finance, and the Principles of Economics.
+In your second year you will study subjects such as the Principles of Financial Accounting; Accounting Information Systems, and Auditing and the Principles of Finance.

 In addition to the technical training needed for a career in accountancy and finance you will confront a range of broader issues and problems.
 Examples include the crisis in banking, failures in corporate governance, fairness in organisations, CEO salaries and incentives in organisations.

 A Level AAB

 GCSE Mathematics grade B or 6, English Language grade B or 6

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

 International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects

 We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualification.
 Further guidance on admission to the University, including other qualifications that we accept, frequently asked questions and information on applying, can be found on our general admissions webpages.